GANGTONGH/Discrete-Molecular-Dynamics-Data-Analysis-Toolkit/README.md

 </div>

 ### Extract representative structures of replica-exchange simulations according to 2D-PMF
-The basins on 2D-PMF in replica-exchange simulations corresponds to the highly populated intermediate states, while the ridges/peaks correspond to the sparsely populated transitional states ([see details](https://www.chem.ucla.edu/~harding/IGOC/I/intermediate.html)).
-The conformations of these states provide mechanistic insights into the pathway of chemical and biological processes.

 *rep-str.sh* can extract the conformations corresponding to a given region on 2D-PMF, for example, the box α on the 2D-PMF shown below: